elemoine/blog/content/postgresql-training.rst

 The notes in this blog post just touches the surface of the topics discussed.
 They also certainly take shortcuts.
 What I love about PostgreSQL is its transparency.
 In particular the excellent documentation is very transparent on the way PostgreSQL works internally.
-For example the `Pointcloud extension <https://github.com/pgpointcloud/pointcloud>`_ I work defines types that support the ``TOAST`` interface, and I've found `the TOAST doc
+For example the `Pointcloud extension <https://github.com/pgpointcloud/pointcloud>`_ I work on defines types that support the ``TOAST`` interface, and I've found `the TOAST doc
 <https://www.postgresql.org/docs/current/static/storage-toast.html>`_ very clear and informative!